 Given that AI will impact the entire economy, actors in these conversations represent the entire distribution of intents, levels of understanding and degrees of experience with building or using AI systems.
 As such, it’s crucial for a discussion on AI — including the questions, conclusions and recommendations derived therefrom — to be grounded in data and reality, not conjecture.
 It’s far too easy (and sometimes exciting!) to wildly extrapolate the implications of results from published research or tech press announcements, speculative commentary and thought experiments.

-Here are six areas of AI that are particularly noteworthy in their ability to impact the future of digital products and services.
+From my vantage point as an investor in AI-first technology and life science companies with Air Street Capital, here are six areas of AI that are particularly noteworthy in their ability to impact the future of digital products and services.
 I describe what they are, why they are important, how they are being used today and include a list (by no means exhaustive) of companies and researchers working on these technologies.

 1. Reinforcement learning (RL)